 - extensive industry interviews

+Organic dairy farms following the organic standards will guarantee important nutrients, calories, and a healthier product to the consumer.
 The private-label brands choosing not to participate in the survey received a rating of one or two cows based on industry sources and federal records regarding their procurement processes.
 The top-rated brands are going well beyond the minimum legal requirements for organic certification set by the USDA.
-Out of 169 brands, only 85 were willingly transparent through the research process.
-The other 84 were not willing to participate in any way.

-Top Rated – Beyond Organic (5 Cow Rating) – 32 dairies
+Top Rated – Beyond Organic (5 Cow Rating) – 26 dairies — Best Organic Milk Dairies!

 This category of producers represents the gold standard in dairy production.
 Producers in this top tier manage diverse, small to medium scale family farms.
 They emphasize well-managed pasture.
 Pasture and other forage make up the majority of their animals’ feed.